crsl4/phylogenetics-class/lecture-notes/lecture1.md

 ## Class communication: Slack

-Slack join link in canvas (expires February 16th).
+Slack join link in canvas (expires on January 28th).
 Let's use this time to go over the workspace for those not familiar with slack.

 Slack rules: